 StlcThe Simply Typed Lambda-Calculus

-The simply typed lambda-calculus (STLC) is a tiny core calculus embodying the key concept of functional abstraction, which shows up in pretty much every real-world programming language in some form (functions, procedures, methods, etc.).
+The simply typed lambda-calculus (STLC) is a tiny core calculus embodying the key concept of functional abstraction.
+This concept shows up in pretty much every real-world programming language in some form (functions, procedures, methods, etc.).

 We will follow exactly the same pattern as in the previous chapter when formalizing this calculus (syntax, small-step semantics, typing rules) and its main properties (progress and preservation).
 The new technical challenges arise from the mechanisms of variable binding and substitution.
 It will take some work to deal with these.